fabien-roy/glo-2005-sportsapp/README.md

 First, you will need [Python](https://www.python.org/downloads/).

-Then, you are going to need Docker.
-For UNIX systems, this is quite easy.
-For Windows, get ready to [walk through hell](https://docs.docker.com/toolbox/toolbox_install_windows/).
+Then, you will need to create a MySQL database.
+This database must fit the information displayed in [database/flask.cfg](database/flask.cfg).

+## Install requirements

+- `pip install -q -r requirements.txt`

+## Create database tables and mock data

+- `python ./database/create_bd.py`

 ## Build and run

-Create the Dockerfile for the mysql service

-- `python ./web/create_mysql_dockerfile.py`
+- `python ./run.py`

-Build and run the Docker containers

-- `docker-compose build`
-- `docker-compose up -d`

-Stop container

-- `docker-compose stop`

-Create or re-initialize the database

-- `docker-compose run --rm web python ./instance/db_create.py`

-Omg, but Docker is really being picky

-- `docker kill $(docker ps -q)`
-- `docker-compose kill`
-- Whatever you wanted to do

-By default, web API is hosted on port `8000` : [http://192.168.99.100:8000](http://192.168.99.100:8000).
+By default, web API is hosted on port `8000` : [http://localhost:8000](http://localhost:8000).

-Default address is `192.168.99.100`.
-Check using `docker-machine ip`.

 ## Run tests

-- Go to `/web/`
+- Go to `./app/`
-- `pip install -q -r requirements.txt` (if needed)
-- `nose2 -v --with-coverage project.tests`
+- `nose2 -v --with-coverage app.tests`